andreamgrs/andreamgrs/README.md

 ## About me

 I'm a robotics engineer turned web developer, currently building digital experiences that are clean, intuitive, and intentional.
-I'm driven by the same thing whether I'm writing code or teaching a yoga class — the pursuit of flow, clarity, and connection.

 When I'm not in front of a screen, you'll find me on the mat, tending to my plant collection, or probably both at the same time.